benjefferies/RecipeApp/README.md

 ## Build an app for a chef to store their favorite recipes.
 Ideal tech stack:
-Typescript
+- Typescript
-React
+- React
-Cypress
+- Cypress
-Docker
+- Docker

 ## Non-functional requirements
-Run the stack with `make install docker`
+- Run the whole stack with `make install docker`
-Data is persisted when database is stopped and started End to end tests demonstrate acceptance criteria has been implemented
+- Data is persisted when database is stopped and started
+- End to end tests demonstrate acceptance criteria has been implemented

 ## Saving favorite recipes